Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 In my belt was space for three vials.
 Now there was one missing, one empty, and one full.
 On my back was a cloak.
-It was purely decorative, providing nether warmth nor protection.
+It was purely decorative, providing neither warmth nor protection.
 The once red shoulder-pads had been colored brown and the black velvet torn.
 If not for the lack of clothes otherwise, I would have discarded it.
 Other than the cloak, there wasn't much covering my upper body anymore.